Trump seeks to set aside New York hush money verdict hours after Supreme Court ruling

 The Supreme Court on Monday ruled for the first time that former presidents have broad immunity from prosecution, extending the delay in the Washington criminal case against Trump on charges he plotted to overturn his 2020 presidential election loss.

 Trump was convicted in New York of 34 counts of falsifying business records, arising from what prosecutors said was an attempt to cover up a hush money payment just before the 2016 presidential election.
+He is scheduled to be sentenced in the hush money case on July 11.

 Merchan instituted a policy in the run-up to the trial requiring both sides to send him a one-page letter summarizing their arguments before making longer court filings.
 He said he did that to better manage the docket, so he was not inundated with voluminous paperwork.